sdminonne/kubernetes/docs/proposals/workflow.md

 * As a user I want to add delay to a specific workflow
 * As a user I want to add restart a workflow.
 * As a user I want to delete a workflow (eventually cascading to running jobs).
-* As a user I want to debug a workflow (ability to track failure, and to understand causalities).
+* As a user I want to debug a workflow (ability to track failure).

 ## Related